truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 A Virtual Machine (VM) is an environment on a host computer that you can use as if it were a separate, physical computer.
 Users can use VMs to run multiple operating systems simultaneously on a single computer.
 Operating systems running inside a VM see emulated virtual hardware rather than the host computer's physical hardware.
-VMs provide more isolation than Jails, but will also consume more system resources.
+VMs provide more isolation than Jails but will also consume more system resources.

 {{< expand "What system resources do VMs require?" "v" >}}
 TrueNAS assigns a portion of system RAM and a new zvol to each VM.